-The Greenlee Project, a book about the consequences of bullying and cyber bullying is a Gold Recipient of the Mom’s Choice Awards and won the first place at the 16th annual North Texas Book Festival (NTBF) for YA and General Fiction.
-The NTBF helps schools, public libraries and literacy programs in North Texas.
-Since it’s beginning it has awarded more than $45,000.00 in grants to deserving programs.
+The Greenlee Project, a book about the consequences of bullying and cyberbullying is a Gold Recipient of the Mom’s Choice Awards, the 2017 International Book Award Winner for YA Social Issues, and won the first place at the 16th annual North Texas Book Festival (NTBF) for YA and General Fiction.

 Greenlee Lynn Granger is about to find out how easily social media can be used as a malicious tool: a normal teen one day and ruined the next.
 Who knew a boy’s affections would turn her life into such a nightmare?
 Becoming a designated ‘project,’ a joke in front of the whole school, turns Greenlee’s life upside down.
 Relationships with her family and friends strained, she is forced to make mature decisions.
 Greenlee knows her choices will determine the future of her abusers.
 An emotional glimpse into the reality of cyberbullying.
 The Greenlee Project showcases the all-too-common anonymous and cruel betrayals of others through social media, of such magnitude that it devastates a young teen, her friends, family, and the community.
 Cyberbullying affects not just the victims, but everyone around them.
 After being the target of cyberbullying, what Greenlee does next is shocking.

 The Greenlee Project has an extensive study / educational guide for multiple grades available which is designed to accompany book and provides educators (middle school on up), youth group leaders, councilors, and others a valuable resource when dealing with bullying or cyber bullying.
 Also ideal for language arts or creative writing classes.
 It is available for purchase in a bound version or maybe downloaded for free to accompany the book.
 For information contact the publisher at: email@example.com